Table of content

 - iPhone 15, 15 Plus, 15 Pro, 15 Pro Max

 Note: It is recommended to ensure your iPhone is running the latest iOS version for optimal performance.
-If you have an old iPhone 7, do not worry, your Libre 3 is also compatible with this device if your IOS is fully updated.
+If you have an old iPhone 7, do not worry, your Libre 3 and Libre 3+ are also compatible with this device if your IOS is fully updated.

 - Google Pixel series (Pixel 2 and newer, like Pixel 8 Pro)